LonghaoQian/AnimationModels/examples/background/camera_settings.md

         style="display: block; margin: 0 auto" />

 - Use [UpdateCameraModelFollowing.m](../../src/camera/UpdateCameraModelFollowing.m)  to update the camera.
-- The horizontal-following frame is a frame following the model, but only rotate around z axis by $\psi$, ignoring pitch and roll.
+- The horizontal-following frame is a frame following the model, but only rotated around the z axis by $\psi$, ignoring pitch and roll.
 - The camera is fixed in the horizontal-following frame.
 The view point defined in the horizontal-following frame is denoted by the argument called ``target``.
-- The camera postion relative to the origin of the body-fixed frame is denoted as ``position``.
+- The camera position relative to the origin of the body-fixed frame is denoted as ``position``.
 - The position of the horizontal-following frame relative to the global frame is denoted as ``Xe``.
 - The yaw angle is set by the argument called ``yaw``.